-Deloitte leaders and professionals have always been passionate about education, from founding, leading and teaching at business schools, to promoting high standards for professional services to assisting schools and universities as they navigate the Fourth Industrial Revolution.
+Deloitte leaders and professionals have always been passionate about education, from founding, leading, and teaching at business schools, to promoting high standards for professional services to assisting schools and universities as they navigate the Fourth Industrial Revolution.

 From improving college completion rates among lower-income students to helping schools harness the opportunities emerging in the Fourth Industrial Revolution, Deloitte is helping to reinvent public education and reinvigorate higher education.
-It’s an organisational commitment and tradition more than 100 years strong.
+It’s an organizational commitment and tradition more than 100 years strong.

 Three months after his untimely death at the age of 50, a “little book” by Haskins & Sells co-founder Charles Waldo Haskins, dedicated to his daughter Ruth, was published.
 How to Keep Household Accounts: A Manual of Family Finance sought to improve the “present unsatisfactory condition of instruction in domestic accountancy,” advising on everything from how to endorse a check to how to build a savings account.